igaszczesniak/igasz.github.io/_pages/cv.md

 * Introduction to Julia (for programmers), JuliaAcademy, *17 August 2022*.

-* Echoes in Space - Introduction to Radar Remote Sensing, ESA Academy, *July 2022*.

 * InnEO Summer School on Machine Learning in Earth Observation and soft skills, *25 - 29 July 2022*.

+* Echoes in Space - Introduction to Radar Remote Sensing, ESA Academy, *11 July 2022*.

 * UNIVERSEH Startech training, an entrepreneurship training program based on the use of Earth Observation data, University of Touluse, France, *4 - 8 October 2021*.

 ### Honors & awards

-* 1st prize in the Geodata - Applied Innovation Contest [Link](https://geod.agh.edu.pl/index.php?option=com_content&view=article&id=1262:nasi-studenci-laureatami-konkursu-geodata-applied-innovation&catid=13:pracownicy&Itemid=300&lang=pl).
+* 1st prize in the Geodata - Applied Innovation Contest [[Link]](https://geod.agh.edu.pl/index.php?option=com_content&view=article&id=1262:nasi-studenci-laureatami-konkursu-geodata-applied-innovation&catid=13:pracownicy&Itemid=300&lang=pl).
   * Led a team of four in developing a prototype product for sea ice and iceberg detection, which won first place in a student start-up competition.
 Successfully pitched the presentation to a panel of judges composed of experts from the space sector, demonstrating its feasibility and market relevance.

 ### Mentoring